HynTrang/SimpleTodo/README.md

-# SimpleTodo
-This is a project with add item to listview and edit features.
 # Pre-work - *SimpleTodo*

 **SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.